Genus-one complex quantum Chern--Simons theory: Identifications of the connections on the moduli spaces

 \section{Identifications of the connections on the moduli spaces}

-In this final section we use the previous results to identify the Hitchin--Witten and complexified Hitchin connections as intrinsically defined on the moduli spaces.
-The arguments that used the $L^2$-property can be adapted building on~\cite[\S~3.5]{andersen_1992_jones_witten_theory}.
+In this section we use the previous results to identify the Hitchin--Witten and complexified Hitchin connections as intrinsically defined on the moduli spaces.
+The arguments that used the $\operatorname{L}^2$-property can be adapted building on~\cite[\S~3.5]{andersen_1992_jones_witten_theory}.
+We recall the convention that polarised sections, without further specifications, will refer to $P_{\tau}$---Kähler-polarised objects will be called holomorphic.